Rynoltice: Geography

 Rynoltice is located about 16 km west of Liberec.
 It lies mostly in the Ralsko Uplands.
-The western part of the municipal territory extends into the Ještěd–Kozákov Ridge and includes the highest point of Rynoltice, the mountain Vápenný at 790 m above sea level.
-The Panenský Stream springs on the slopes of Vápenný and flows across the municipality.
+The western part of the municipal territory extends into the Ještěd–Kozákov Ridge and includes the highest point of Rynoltice, the Vápenný mountain at 790 m above sea level.
+The stream Panenský potok originates on the slopes of Vápenný and then flows across the municipality.

 History

 The first written mention of Rynoltice is from 1364.
 The village was founded in the 13th century by German colonists.
-During the Hussite Wars, the village was ransacked, and resettled again in 1563.
+During the Hussite Wars, the village was ransacked.
+It was resettled in 1563.

+Demographics

 Transport

+The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) passes through the municipality.

-Rynoltice si located on the railway line leading from Liberec to Děčín.
+Rynoltice is located on the railway line Liberec–Děčín.

+Sights

+The main landmark of Rynoltice is the Church of Saint Barbara.
+It dates from the second half of the 17th century.
+In the mid-18th century, it was modified to its present form.

+The Church of Saint Pancras is located in Jítrava.
+It was built in 1710 on the site of an older wooden church.